Autodesk/go-awsecs/CONTRIBUTING.md

    `golint ./...`

-3. And new code must pass Go Vetting practices:
+3. New code must pass Go Vetting practices:

    `go vet ./...`

+4. And new code must pass [staticcheck](https://godoc.org/honnef.co/go/tools/cmd/staticcheck) checks:

+   `staticcheck ./...`

 I would like to keep this library simple, the proposed change must be a common use case.